oracle/odpi/doc/src/public_structs/dpiSubscrMessageRow.rst

 .. member:: dpiOpCode dpiSubscrMessageRow.operation

     Specifies the operations that took place on the registered query.
-It will be one or more of the values from the enumeration :ref:`dpiOpCode`, OR'ed together.
+It will be one or more of the values from the enumeration :ref:`dpiOpCode<dpiOpCode>`, OR'ed together.

 .. member:: const char \* dpiSubscrMessageRow.rowid